 Baltic explorer voyages.

-Savour Northern European cuisine, unlock hidden history and visit the many unique treasures and sights that the Baltics have to offer as you explore countries such as Denmark, Russia, Estonia, Sweden, and Finland.
+Savour Northern European cuisine, unlock hidden history and visit the many unique treasures and sights that the Baltics have to offer as you explore countries such as Denmark, Estonia, Sweden, and Finland.

 Read on to find out more about this beautiful Northern region, or click the shortcuts to go straight to the sections that interest you the most.